-Update: 11/2/2015: As can be expected, the project management landscape has changed even more over the past two years.
-We’ve updated this post with 20, instead of the original 14, surprising project management statistics so that this list stays up to date.
+Update: 9/26/2016: Project management statistics aren’t stagnant.
+We’ve updated this post with 20 (instead of the original 14) surprising project management statistics so that this list stays up to date.

 The project management landscape is changing.